S1046129/GRA4157-Final-Project/README.md

 # GRA4157

-This is our Final Project for The course Data Curation
+This is our Final Project for The course (Big) Data Curation

-Disease Prediction
+## Disease Prediction

 This Github repository is meant to be able to reproduce the findings from our Disease Prediction Scientific Report